aido45/CHI_iPSC_Project/README.md

 # Transcriptomic Profiling of Congenital Hyperinsulinism Beta Cells – Day 9 and Day 16

-This repository contains curated R scripts and output resources for an MSc research project at King’s College London.
-The project investigates transcriptomic differences in insulin-producing beta cells derived from induced pluripotent stem cells (iPSCs), specifically focusing on congenital hyperinsulinism (CHI) caused by ABCC8 mutations.
-The repository is designed for reproducibility, downstream analysis, and modular reuse.
+This repository contains curated R scripts and output files developed for an MSc research project at King’s College London.
+The project investigates transcriptomic changes in insulin-producing beta cells derived from induced pluripotent stem cells (iPSCs), focusing on congenital hyperinsulinism (CHI) caused by ABCC8 mutations.
+The repository is designed for reproducibility, modular reuse, and output integration with external functional analysis tools.

 ---

 ## Project Overview

-Congenital hyperinsulinism (CHI) is a rare genetic condition characterised by excessive insulin secretion and hypoglycaemia, often linked to inactivating mutations in genes such as ABCC8.
-This project uses CRISPR-modified and wild-type iPSC-derived pancreatic cells to model CHI in vitro.
-RNA sequencing data were analysed at two key differentiation timepoints:
+Congenital hyperinsulinism (CHI) is a rare genetic condition characterised by inappropriate insulin secretion, often resulting from inactivating mutations in the ABCC8 gene.
+This study uses a CRISPR-based in vitro disease model derived from human iPSCs to analyse transcriptional profiles at two critical differentiation timepoints:

-- **Day 9 (D9):** Endocrine progenitors
+- **Day 9 (D9)**: Endocrine progenitor stage
-- **Day 16 (D16):** Insulin-positive beta-like cells
+- **Day 16 (D16)**: Insulin-expressing beta-like stage

-Differential expression analysis, gene ontology (GO), pathway enrichment (KEGG, Reactome), and gene set enrichment analysis (GSEA) were performed to investigate molecular perturbations in CHI.
+Comparative transcriptomic analysis was performed between wild-type and CRISPR-edited (ABCC8-deficient) conditions to elucidate the molecular underpinnings of CHI.
+The pipeline integrates differential expression analysis, enrichment analysis (GO, KEGG, Reactome, GSEA), and heatmap visualisation of key gene sets.

 ---

 ## Repository Structure

-The repository is organised as follows to facilitate data traceability and workflow modularity:
+The repository follows a modular structure to separate raw data, code, visual output, and downstream result tables.

+.
 ├── data/
 │ ├── d9_normalized_counts.csv
 │ ├── d9_DEG_results.csv